Strategy11/formidable-forms/readme.txt

 4. Activate the plugin through the 'Plugins' menu
 5. Go to the Formidable Forms menu
 6. Click the 'Add New' button to go to the form generator page and create a new email form, registration form, or advanced form
-7. Insert your newly created quiz, survey form, or registration form on a Contact Us page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add a contact form in a contact page template
+7. Insert your newly created quiz, survey form, or registration form on a Contact Us page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add a contact form in a page template

 == Screenshots ==
 1. Build professional WP contact forms without any code.